pesalerno/Genomics-Intro-workshop/README.md

 Now that you know how your sequence file looks like (it will vary from one facility to another), then you can enter the option for whether the barcode occurs in line with the sequence or not, and the other options as well (see the [process_radtags](http://catchenlab.life.illinois.edu/stacks/comp/process_radtags.php) manual for more info).

-The commands for process_radtags for the first paired-end library that we will analyze are:
+The commands for process_radtags for the first paired-end library that we will analyze can be found [here](https://github.com/pesalerno/Genomics-Intro-workshop/blob/master/1-demultiplexing/process-rads-Stef3.sh), but you need to edit the path to your working directory and to your raw data.

-	process_radtags -p ./raw_data_1/ -b adapters_16 -o ./process_rads_1/  -c -q -r -D --inline_index --renz_1 sphI --renz_2 mspI -i gzfastq

-Process radtags also cleans your data as it demultiplexes.

-This command needs to be set up within the job scheduler (file of type ***.sh***), so set it up in the cluster (either set up the file on your computer and scp to cluster, or edit in cluster with ***nano*** text editor).
+The commands for the job scheduler specific for the Uniandes Cluster can be found [here](https://github.com/pesalerno/Genomics-Intro-workshop/blob/master/1-demultiplexing/cluster-header.txt.sh).
+You need to modify the cluster header with your personal information, and the name you want to give your job.
+Try to mofidy this file in the shell using the program nano, as such:

+	nano cluster-header.txt

+Now you can edit the file, and follow the instructions on the bottom of the shell window to save and exit the file.

+We can set up our job file in one of two ways... you can either copy/paste the job scheduler header (specific to each cluster) and after that the Stacks commands below (using the program nano on the cluster), or we can merge the two files back to back using cat.
+To merge two files back to back using cat, you only need to do:

+	cat cluster-header.txt process-rads-Stef3.sh > process-rads-Stef3-b.sh

-To start a text file from scratch on the cluster (in general in unix) type:
+To start the text file from scratch on the cluster (in general in unix) so that you can just copy/paste the job scheduler and the Stacks commands, type:

-	touch process-rads-A.sh
+	touch process-rads-Stef3.sh

 then open the blank file to beign editing:

-	nano process-rads-A.sh
+	nano process-rads-Stef3.sh

 copy/paste the text for the job scheduler on the first line of the file, then copy/paste the commands for process_radtags.
 The file should be in the directory where your raw data folder is located (not within it) and then you can specify where your raw reads are located with the raw reads folder name.

 To make the other process_radtags shell script for submitting the second demultiplexing job, copy the file into the same directory in order to save with a different name:

-	cp process-rads-A.sh process-rads-B.sh
+	cp process-rads-Stef3.sh ./Stef4/process-rads-Stef4.sh

-now edit the second .sh file to make sure it's running the appropriate data and the bleh bleh bleh.
+now edit the second .sh file to make sure it's running the appropriate data and within th appropriate directories.

 #####3b.
-Merge libraries into single ***denovo*** directory
+Merge de-multiplexed libraries into single ***denovo*** directory

 Copy all renamed libraries for all individuals into the ***denovo*** directory; after checking that copying was performed successfully, then delete the files in the previous directory.